Nonparametric false discovery rate control for identifying simultaneous signals: Abstract

 \section{Abstract}

-It is frequently of interest to jointly analyze multiple sequences of multiple tests in order to identify simultaneous signals, defined as features tested in multiple independent studies whose test statistics are non-null in each.
-For example, researchers often wish to discover genetic variants that are significantly associated with multiple traits.
-This paper proposes a false discovery rate control procedure for identifying simultaneous signals in two studies.
-Error control is difficult due to the composite nature of a non-discovery, which can involve unknown alternative distributions.
-Few existing methods have high power while still provably controlling the false discovery rate.
-This paper proposes a simple nonparametric procedure that can be shown to provide asymptotic false discovery rate control.
-Surprisingly, the procedure does not require knowledge of the null distributions of the test statistics.
-In simulations, it had higher power and better error control than existing procedures, and in an analysis of genome-wide association study results from five psychiatric disorders it identified more pairs of disorders that share simultaneously significant genetic variants.
-The proposed method is available in the R package \verb|ssa|.
+It is frequently of interest to jointly analyze multiple sequences of multiple tests in order to identify simultaneous signals, defined as features tested in multiple studies whose test statistics are non-null in each.
+In many problems, however, the null distributions of the test statistics may be complicated or even unknown, and there do not currently exist any procedures that can be employed in these cases.
+This paper proposes a new nonparametric procedure that can identify simultaneous signals across multiple studies even without knowing the null distributions of the test statistics.
+The method is shown to asymptotically control the false discovery rate, and in simulations had excellent power and error control.
+In an analysis of gene expression and histone acetylation patterns in the brains of mice exposed to a conspecific intruder, it identified genes that were both differentially expressed and next to differentially accessible chromatin.
+The proposed method is available in the R package \url{github.com/sdzhao/ssa}.